Mouradadel1919/scrapping_olx.com/README.md

-put your product name that you want to scrap!
+#put your product name that you want to scrap! ..
 You will get number of products as a result

 # You will have 3 options: